ealtili/HowToRespondVirusSpread/README.md

  ![Incident Handling Guideline](https://www.researchgate.net/profile/Muhammad_Kiru/publication/330069340/figure/fig4/AS:805550992416769@1569069731725/Incident-response-plan-Computer-security-Incident-handling-guide-2012-Source-National.png)

 1. **Preparation** : Establishing and training an incident response team, acquiring necessary tools, resources and applying set of controls.
 (Establishing and training Medical teams, testing kits, restriction on public events, facilities etc.)
-2. **Detection &amp; Analysis** : Identifying and investigating suspicious activity to confirm a security incident, prioritizing the response based on impact and coordinating notification of the incident (testing, analysis and prioritizing patients, investigating and tracking people those patients contacted with and etc.)
+2. **Detection and Analysis** : Identifying and investigating suspicious activity to confirm a security incident, prioritizing the response based on impact and coordinating notification of the incident (testing, analysis and prioritizing patients, investigating and tracking people those patients contacted with and etc.)
-3. **Containment, Eradication &amp; Recovery** : Isolating affected systems to prevent escalation, limit impact, finding root cause of the incident, removing malware, affected systems and bad actors from the environment.
+3. **Containment, Eradication and Recovery** : Isolating affected systems to prevent escalation, limit impact, finding root cause of the incident, removing malware, affected systems and bad actors from the environment.
 Restoring systems and data when a threat no longer remains.
 (Isolating people or areas that are affected by Coronavirus, treatment at hospitals, etc.)
-4. **Post Incident Activity** : lessons learned analysis, its root cause and response, report opportunities to improve the incident response plan and future response efforts (published journals and cases that are share between medical professionals and countries.
+4. **Post Incident Activity** : lessons learned analysis, its root cause and response, report opportunities to improve the incident response plan and future response efforts (published journals and cases that are shared between medical professionals and countries)

 ### **End user security awareness**

 The end-user is the weakest link in the security chain and it is estimated that more than 90% of security incidents and breaches involve some kind of human error.
 We are the weakest link in this pandemic and virus spread from people to people.
+We should be following guidelines for coronavirus from health authorities.

 ### **Digital hygiene**

 Like end-user training, digital hygiene is a fundamental principle of information security.
 Similar with personal hygiene, it is about establishing simple routines to minimize the risks from cyber threats.
 Digital hygiene practices give users another layer of protection, reducing the risk that a vulnerable node will be affected and compromise other nodes or networks.
+Personal and facility hygiene practices give us another layer of protection, reducing the risk that a vulnerable one will be affected and compromise others.

 ### **Isolation**

 Containment is important before an incident overwhelms resources or increases damage.
 Most incidents require containment, so that is an important consideration early in the course of handling each incident.
 Containment provides time for developing a tailored remediation strategy.
+In order to slowdown virus spread and limit damages we must adhere social isolation and stay home.

 [![Pale Blue Dot](https://i.pinimg.com/originals/9a/1a/83/9a1a8365a1f60a6853ca6a7046918abe.jpg)](https://youtu.be/wupToqz1e2g)